Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * `MetricsServlet`: Adds a servlet in Web UI to serve metrics data as JSON data.

 The metrics system is configured via a configuration file that Alluxio expects to be present at `${ALLUXIO_HOME}/conf/metrics.properties`.
-A custom file location can be specified via the `alluxio.metrics.conf.file` configuration property.
+A custom file location can be specified via the `alluxio.dora.metrics.conf.file` configuration property.
 Refer to `${ALLUXIO_HOME}/conf/metrics.properties.template` for all possible sink specific configurations.
 To configure the metrics system on Kubernetes, refer to [Metrics On Kubernetes]({{ '/en/kubernetes/Metrics-On-Kubernetes.html' | relativize_url }}#metrics-sink-configuration)